-- 4552 4553

-- 4554 4555 4556 4557

-- 6.1 Typed 'keyword' and 'enum' Extensions

-- IPP allows for 'keyword' and 'enum' extensions (see sections 4.1.2.3 and 4.1.4).
-This document uses 4559 prefixes to the 'keyword' and 'enum' basic attribute syntax type in order to communicate extra information 4560 to the reader through its name.
-This extra information is not represented in the protocol because it is 4561 unimportant to a client or Printer object.
+4358 4359 7. status codes8. out-of-band attribute values 4360 4361 4362 Extensions registered for use with IPP/1.1 are OPTIONAL for client and IPP object conformance to the IPP/1.1 "Model and Semantics" document (this document).
+4363 4364 4365 4366 4367 These extension procedures are aligned with the guidelines as set forth by the IESG [IANA-CON].
+Section 11 describes how to propose new registrations for consideration.
+IANA will reject registration proposals that leave out required information or do not follow the appropriate format described in Section 11.
+The IPP/1.1 Model and Semantics document may also be extended by an appropriate RFC that specifies any of the above extensions.
+4368 6.1 Typed 'keyword' and 'enum' Extensions 4369 4370 4371 4372 IPP allows for 'keyword' and 'enum' extensions (see sections 4.1.2.3 and 4.1.4).
+This document uses prefixes to the 'keyword' and 'enum' basic attribute syntax type in order to communicate extra information to the reader through its name.
+This extra information is not represented in the protocol because it is unimportant to a client or Printer object.
 The list below describes the prefixes and their meaning.
-4562 - "type1": The This IPP specification document must be revised to add a new keyword or a new enum.
-4563 No private keywords or enums are allowed.
-4564 iana@iana.org ipp@pwg.org even after the IPP WG is disbanded as permitted by [IANA-CON].
+4373 4374 4375 "type1": This IPP specification document must be revised (or another IETF standards track document which augments this document) to add a new keyword or a new enum.
+No vendor defined keywords or enums are allowed.
+4376 4377 4378 4379 "type2": Implementers can, at any time, add new keyword or enum values by proposing the complete specification to IANA: 4380 4381 iana@iana.org 4382 4383 4384 IANA will forward the registration proposal to the IPP Designated Expert who will review the proposal with a mailing list that the Designated Expert keeps for this purpose.
+Initially, that list will be the mailing list used by the IPP WG: 4385 4386 ipp@pwg.org 4387 4388 4389 even after the IPP WG is disbanded as permitted by [IANA-CON].
 The IPP Designated Expert is appointed by the IESG Area Director responsible for IPP, according to [IANA-CON].
+4390 4391 4392 When a type2 keyword or enum is approved, the IPP Designated Expert becomes the point of contact for any future maintenance that might be required for that registration.